 Bobal is a red grape native to Utiel-Requena, central eastern Spain.
-Found mainly in Valencia, and Cuenca and Albacete in Castilla–La Mancha, it is the dominant variety in the Utiel-Requena DOP and Manchuela DOP in the Central Wine Region.
+Found mainly in Valencia, and Cuenca and Albacete in Castilla–La Mancha, it is the dominant variety in the Utiel-Requena DOP.
 It has a very rich colouring, and while its quality is debated – and is often used for bulk wine production – it does produce good rosés.

 In 2015 Bobal was the second most planted red variety in Spain, covering some 61,524 ha (152,026 acres), totalling 7% of the total hectarage, and 13% of the red grape hectarage.